 There is a simple way to present usability data that, under the right circumstances, can make it irresistible and compels people to action.
 All you have to do is find it.
 In some organisations, this may be a detailed, analytical report that carefully weighs the costs and benefits of fixing each usability problem.
 For other organisations, it might be a PowerPoint presentation, summarising the key findings.
 Senior managers often get engaged when you show a highlights video, and Morae is truly a superb application for rapidly putting these types of presentations together.
 But you may need to get creative.
 In one organisation, the most powerful tool we observed was when they moved from standard reports to a highly visual, one-page "usability dashboard".
 These reports spread through the organisation quicker than an e-mail virus.
 If you were going to summarise the results of your 3-day usability test on just one page, what would you put in it?

 Before you can implement a usability initiative in your organisation, you'll need to convince your manager it's worthwhile.
 The obvious approach is to use a cost-benefit argument, but experience shows that this approach often fails because many managers find the data unconvincing.
 An alternative approach is to tailor your argument based on your manager's MBTI personality type.
-This approach generates many different ideas for selling usability within your organisation and is much more persuasive.
+Selling usability to your manager.